Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 // TODO Screenshot

-### Step 3: ☁️ Install addtional tools and features

-You cannot only add additional extensions, you can also add additional tools and features in the container itself.
-Because we are going to work with Azure, we want to install the Azure CLI as well.
-To do this follow these steps:

-- Open the command bar by pressing CTRL+P. (You can also click the name of the Codespace in the left bottom corner to get the command bar)
-- Type > in the command bar and choose Codespaces: Add dev container configuration files....
-- Select Modify your existing configuration.
-- Choose Azure CLI.
-- Can you think of more features / tools?
--- 💡 Press CTRL+P and look for Add Dev container configuration files | Modify Active configuration and browse the available tools.

-### Step 4: 💾 Save and Rebuild
-After making the necessary changes to your dev container configuration, follow these final steps:

-- Save the devcontainer.json file.
-- Commit and sync the changes to your repository.
-- Rebuild the container by opening the command bar and selecting Codespaces: Rebuild container.

-By completing these steps, you have successfully set up your Codespace with the desired configuration, including the installation of the Azure CLI.
-Your Codespace is now ready for use, and the configuration will be applied to new Codespaces in the future.

-### Step 5: Verify Functionality
+### Step 3: Verify Functionality

 - Verify Copilot functionality.
 Say Hello to Copilot in Copilot Chat extension
 - Verify an autocompletion by typing code
 - Startup the application with `dotnet run` and verify the application is running
 - Call to API using the REST examples
 - Run existing unit tests with `dotnet test`

+### Additional Information: ☁️ Installing Additional Tools and Features

+While not necessary for this bootcamp, you have the option to add additional extensions, tools, and features to your container.
+For instance, if you plan to work with Azure, you might want to install the Azure CLI.
+Here's how you could do it:

+- Open the command bar by pressing CTRL+P. (Alternatively, click the name of the Codespace in the left bottom corner to access the command bar)
+- Type > in the command bar and select 'Codespaces: Add dev container configuration files...'.
+- Choose 'Modify your existing configuration'.
+- Select 'Azure CLI'.

+Feel free to explore other features/tools:
+- 💡 Press CTRL+P and look for 'Add Dev container configuration files | Modify Active configuration' and browse the available tools.

+### Additional Information: 💾 Saving and Rebuilding

+If you make changes to your dev container configuration, you can apply them with these steps:

+- Save the `devcontainer.json` file.
+- Commit and sync the changes to your repository.
+- Rebuild the container by opening the command bar and selecting 'Codespaces: Rebuild container'.

+Remember, these steps are optional.
+They allow you to customize your Codespace with desired configurations, including the installation of the Azure CLI.
+The configuration will be applied to new Codespaces in the future.

 ### Congratulations you've made it to the end! &#9992;
 #### And with that, you've now concluded this module.
 We hope you enjoyed it! &#x1F60A;